DUI Car Insurance in Colorado

 Use State High-Risk Programs

-Some insurers turn down drivers after a DUI, which can leave you with limited options.
-Colorado offers a backup through the Colorado Automobile Insurance Plan (CAIP), run by the state’s Division of Insurance.
-This program gives high-risk drivers a way to stay insured and meet legal requirements when standard policies aren’t available.
+Some insurers turn down drivers after a DUI.
+Colorado offers a backup through the Colorado Automobile Insurance Plan (CAIP), run by the state's Division of Insurance, which lets high-risk drivers meet legal requirements when standard policies aren't available.

 5. 5